alces-software/cloudware-images/README.md

 The new AMI in the above example will be `ami-fgrxv97s`.
 You can then copy this AMI round to other regions if required.

-The AMI ID also needs to be updated in the provider templates, located in `providers/aws/templates/`

 ## Azure

 ### Configuration